MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 - A resource account for each auto attendant and each call queue
 - A free Microsoft Phone System - Virtual User license for each resource account that will be directly dialable from Teams users or external phone numbers
-- At least one [Microsoft service number](getting-service-phone-numbers.md), Operator Connect number, Direct Routing number, or a hybrid number for each resource account that you want to be directly dialable from extenal phone numbers
+- At least one [Microsoft service number](getting-service-phone-numbers.md), Operator Connect number, Direct Routing number, or a hybrid number for each resource account that you want to be directly dialable from external phone numbers
  - The service number may be a toll or toll-free number

 > [!NOTE]